PyBioProx/PyBioProx.github.io/index.md

 # Installing and launching PyBioProx (Experienced Python Users)

-Both the PyBioProx python module and GUI are distributed on [PyPI](https://pypi.org/project/pybioprox/).
+- Both the PyBioProx python module and GUI are distributed on [PyPI](https://pypi.org/project/pybioprox/).

-To install the Python module, you can use pip as follows:
+- To install the Python module, you can use pip as follows:

 `pip install pybioprox`

-If you wish to install the optional graphical user interface (GUI) script, this may be done by specifying the `gui` optional extra:
+- If you wish to install the optional graphical user interface (GUI) script, this may be done by specifying the `gui` optional extra:

 `pip install pybioprox[gui]`

-Once installed, the module can be invoked from the command line using:

-`python -m pybioprox <path_to_folder>

-to run the analysis on all data files at the location `path_to_folder`
+- Once installed, the module can be invoked from the command line using: `python -m pybioprox <path_to_folder>`, to run the analysis on all data files at the location `path_to_folder`

-If you have installed the GUI component or already have the required gui libraries, then you can also run
+- If you have installed the GUI component or already have the required gui libraries, then you can also run `pybioprox_gui` directly from the command line.

-`pybioprox_gui`

-directly from the command line.

 # Installing and launching PyBioProx (Novice Python Users)

 **1**: The PyBioProx graphical user interface (GUI) requires Python to be installed on your computer.
-We reccomend using the [Anaconda](https://www.anaconda.com/products/individual) distribution of Python for this although more light-weight distributions of Python can also be [installed](https://www.python.org/downloads/).
+For ease of installation, we reccomend using the [Anaconda](https://www.anaconda.com/products/individual) distribution of Python.
+However more light-weight distributions of Python can also be [installed](https://www.python.org/downloads/).
 If you choose to not use the Anaconda installation, ensure that Python is added to the [PATH](https://datatofish.com/add-python-to-windows-path/) and that a version of Python that is bundled with PIP (i.e. Python 3.4 or newer) is selected.

 **2** If using Anaconda, locate and open 'Anaconda Prompt'.
 You will see something similar to the image below where `(base) C:\Users\jdeed>` is replaced with your username/location.
-Else, open Command Prompt.
+Else, open 'Command Prompt' and launch Python by typing `Python` followed by `Enter`.
 ![](images/blank-prompt.png)

 **3** Type the following `pip install pybioprox[gui]` and press `Enter`.
 This will download the PyBioProx module alongside its GUI